-Methods of siting vary and are dependent upon the ground conditions and specific requirements set by the local authority site licence.
+Methods of siting vary, dependent upon the ground conditions and specific requirements set by the local authority site licence.
+The method of siting a RPH in a flood risk area must be considered carefully.
+In some instances as insurers impose risk management controls in order to continue their provision of flood cover.